explosion/prodigy-openai-recipes/README.md

 ```

 Then, we can use this recipe to handle multilabel and multiclass cases by
-passing the appropriate labels to the `--labels` parameter.
-We should also set
+passing the three labels to the `--labels` parameter.
+We should also set the
-the `--exclusive-classes` flag to render a single-choice UI:
+`--exclusive-classes` flag to render a single-choice UI:

 ```sh
 python -m prodigy textcat.openai.correct my_textcat_data data/reddit_r_cooking_sample.jsonl \